Paul Jenkins (writer): Career

 In 2000, Jenkins and Lee followed up their collaboration with another five issue Marvel Knights limited series, this time concerning The Sentry, a series Jenkins had unsuccessfully pitched to Marvel and DC Comics for a number of years.
 Although the mentally tortured hero was an original creation of Jenkins', Marvel ran a marketing hoax claiming that the character was a long-lost Silver Age creation of Stan Lee himself, even pre-dating the Fantastic Four.
-Several years later, Brian Michael Bendis reused the Sentry by making him a member of the New Avengers : Jenkins himself was featured as a character in the storyline which reintroduced the Sentry.
+Several years later, Brian Michael Bendis reused the Sentry by making him a member of the New Avengers: Jenkins himself was featured as a character in the storyline which reintroduced the Sentry.
 Also in 2000, Jenkins given writing assignments in the mainstream Marvel Universe.
 In March, he was made the regular writer on The Incredible Hulk.
 Like in much of his earlier work, Jenkins conducted a psychiatric examination of Bruce Banner, including a look at Banner's multiple Hulk personas.
 His 20 issue run on The Incredible Hulk ran until November 2001.
 During this same period, Jenkins became the regular writer of Peter Parker: Spider-Man.
 Taking over the title from issue 20, in August 2000, he wrote it until its end in August 2003.
 Marvel placed him on The Spectacular Spider-Man Vol.2, which Jenkins wrote for most of its three-year run, which paired him with artist Humberto Ramos.

 In 2001 he collaborated with penciller Andy Kubert on the six-issue limited series Origin, which for the first time revealed the details of Wolverine's childhood and early life.
 The title was one of the biggest sales successes of that year for Marvel.
 Jenkins later wrote Wolverine: The End, a story addressing plot threads begun in Origin, although it is not a direct sequel, as Marvel's The End stories are not canon.

 Jenkins later wrote Wolverine for Marvel, and The Darkness for Top Cow.
-Another project undertaken by Jenkins for Marvel was the Mythos series of one-shots where Jenkins, with Paolo Rivera's painted artwork, would retell the origin stories of Marvel's movie adapted characters to bridge the gap between the movie and the comic book versions of the characters.
+Another project undertaken by Jenkins for Marvel was the Mythos series of one-shots which retold the origin stories of Marvel's movie adapted characters to bridge the gap between the movie and the comic book versions of the characters.